mewset/headsetstatus/README.md

 - Test on your system before submitting
 - AI generated code is FINE, but i welcome actual human code more

+## Why
+I created this project because i wanted a fast way of seeing the batterystatus of my Jabra Evolve2 85.
+It was a VERY long time ago i coded in C/C++ (15+ years) so the source can most likely be optimized and worked upon and making it more readable and clearer.

 ---

 **Enjoy fast, reliable headset status in your Linux tray!**